 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

 - Local anesthesia is a shot of medicine put into the skin near your cyst.
 It is used to numb the area and dull the pain.
 You may still feel pressure or pushing during the procedure.

 During your procedure:

 An incision will be made on or around your cyst.
-Your caregiver will use his fingers to push the fluid out of the cyst.
-He will then use a tool to remove the rest of the cyst sac.
-If your cyst is infected, he may drain it first and then remove it completely another time.
+Your healthcare provider will use his or her fingers to push the fluid out of the cyst.
+He or she will then use a tool to remove the rest of the cyst sac.
+If your cyst is infected, he or she may drain it first and then remove it completely another time.
 The incision may be closed with stitches or left open to heal.
 A bandage will be placed over your incision to keep it clean and dry, and to prevent infection.

 After your procedure: